nike4613/BeatSaber-IPA-Reloaded/README.md

 1. Create a new **Class Library** C# project (.NET 4.6)
 2. Download a release and add **IPA.Loader.dll** to your references
 3. Implement `IBeatSaberPlugin` or `IEnhancedBeatSaberPlugin`
-4. Build the project and copy the DLL into the Plugins folder of the gam
+4. Build the project and copy the DLL into the Plugins folder of the game.

 See [Developing](https://github.com/nike4613/IPA-Reloaded/wiki/Developing) for more information.